gleanerio/gleaner/docs/runningGleaner.md

 ### Getting the images

 The first thing we can do is download the images we will need.
-You do not need to do this separately, issueing the run command in Docker will check for and download any required images.
+You do not need to do this separately, issuing the run command in Docker will check for and download any required images.
 For this document, however, let's do it as a special command.
 Note, you only need to download an image once, it will then been stored local to your system as an image and will run from there.
 Later you can check for new versions or updates too.
 If we look at our images we might not see anything if this is a new system with Docker.

 ```bash
 root@gleaner:~/gleanerRuns/staterpack# docker images